 As a former Green Beret from way back in the day and who served in Vietnam as a A team XO I can tell you that a movie is a movie: But this team didn’t need much glamor added.
 What they actually did no one else but a Green Beret could have done.
 When you are in hostile territory supporting local militias and can barely speak the language and then have to lead them in battle on a horse you have to be crazy!
 But then we were Green Berets.

 Captain Mitch Nelson actuallydid what the move showed and there is now a statue in NYC of a Green Beret with an M4 with the M203 grenade launder on horse back.
 The Statue was written up in our Special Forces Association magazine the winter 2011 issue of the The Drop a couple of years after the book, Horse Soldiers, the movie was taken from came out.
 I was in combat and from my experiences the move came a good feel for the way it really is.
 I recommend this movie if you want to feel what it is like to be on your own in a hard place.

 OH I must add that the Air Force B-52’s helped some!

-News headlines, stories, photos and videos from alternative media sources.
+News headlines, articles, photos and videos from alternative media and mainstream sources.
 The EU and Brexit.
 Internet censorship, the war on free speech and government surveillance.
 Wars in the Middle East and around the world

 “I hope we once again have reminded people that man is not free unless government is limited.
 There’s a clear cause and effect here that is as neat and predictable as a law of physics: as government expands, liberty contracts.”
 Ronald Reagan.